Frequently Asked Questions

 ARE COVID-19 SHOTS FREE?

 Most people can get a COVID-19 shot for free.
-For people with health insurance, most plans will cover COVID-19 shots at no cost (you may need to use an in-network provider as you do for other health care).
+For people with health insurance, most plans will cover COVID-19 shots at no cost (contact your insurance provider to find out which COVID-19 vaccine brand(s) they cover and if you need to use an in-network provider as you do for other health care).
 People without health insurance or with plans that do not cover the cost may be able to get a free COVID-19 shot from a Bridge Access Program participating location.
 Children eligible for the Vaccines for Children (VFC) program may get the shot from a VFC provider.
 See Bridge and VFC information above.

 HOW DO COVID-19 VACCINES WORK?